 4. Use a sharp knife to take of the cake board.
 Better to use the knife on different sides of the cake as to just push it in on one side and rip accidentally of some of the icing which sticks to the cake board.
 Now you put a decorative cake board or the final cake plate you want the cake to sit on on top of the cake and check again with the bubble level if it is straight.
 Now it's time to flip the cake.
 Put one hand on the top cake board and flip the cake around.
 Now you should be able to take off the turntable, sticky mat and cake plate.
 The last step is to carefully peal of the baking paper and voila you got your sharp edge on the ganached cake.

-For decorating the cake prepare some white chocolate ganache with a ratio of 2:1 white chocolate and cream.
+For decorating the cake prepare some white chocolate ganache with a ratio of 2:1 white chocolate and cream (later on I found out 3:1 with a temperature of 50°C is perfect).
 It depends on your chocolate how much cream you need to add but do a trial on the corner of a plastic box or something similar before you start decorating your cake.
 The white chocolate should be of a honey like consistency when you take it of the stove.
 Fill it into a squeezer bottle and make your trial run.
 The chocolate should stop running at some point on the vertical surface.
 Now you can start to decorate the cake.
 Squeeze out some ganache right on the edge and let it run half way down the cake.
 Move the bottle forward half a cm along the edge and do the second squeeze either a little longer or shorter so your drips have different length's.
 Do this 5-6 times before you go back to the first drip and fill the top surface of the cake about 3-4cm inwards.
 I always did 5-6 drips, let them solidify slightly till I fill the top area to not have excessive ganache run over the edge but still get a smooth finish on top.
 This you repeat till you are all around the cake.